aiidalab/aiidalab/docs/source/admin/index.rst

 Deployment guide
 *******************

 This guide explains how to deploy and manage AiiDAlab servers for multiple users.
-See :ref:`usage:run-locally` for how to run the AiiDAlab docker container locally (e.g. for testing purposes).
+To test deployment locally, see the :ref:`local installation instructions <local-install>`.

 Multi-user deployment
 =====================